ARPBIGIDISBA/PaREx/README.md

    - Resfinder requires a specific download setup based on system.
 Instructions are available at its [official source](https://bitbucket.org/genomicepidemiology/resfinder.git)
    - *Pa*REx uses the version 2.1.0 of the resfinder database.

 ## Configuration

-We have to configure the paths for the databases and tools used in the pipeline.
+Before running PaREx, you must configure the paths to all required databases and third-party tools.

-Configure the `.json` files are located in the `programs_scripts/configs/` folder.
+Configuration `.json` files are located in the `programs_scripts/configs/` folder.
-You can see samples files in the folder `/programs_scripts/configs/samples/*.json.sample`.
-You need to adjust the paths for the following configuration files:
+Sample configuration templates are available at: `/programs_scripts/configs/samples/*.json.sample`.
+Copy the sample files, remove the .sample extension, and adjust the paths according to your system.

 ### Configuration Files

+You must update the following files:

-- **general.json**: Contains global settings, including the path to the projects and to PaREx databases.
+- **general.json**: Contains global settings, including the PROJECTS_PATH (Directory where all projects will be created) and the path to PaREx custom databases
-- **trimmomatic.json**, **SPAdes.json**, **snippy.json**, **mlst.json**, **resfinder.json**: Specific configurations for each third-party tool used in the parex software.
+- **trimmomatic.json**, **SPAdes.json**, **snippy.json**, **mlst.json**, **resfinder.json**: Each of these files contains the executable path and relevant parameters for the corresponding tool.

 ## *Pa*REx general usage

- --> INTRODUCIR create_project, create_sample_list, novaseq, trimmomatic, resistome, single file!

-### How to run the pipeline

-The pipeline is designed to be run from the command line.
-You can execute individual steps or the entire pipeline as needed.
+The pipeline is fully command-line based and modular.
+You can execute individual steps or chain multiple operations together.

-Once you have defined the configuration files, you can start using the pipeline.
-The important folders to consider are:
+Important Project Variables:

-- **PROJECTS_PATH**: Defined in `general.json`, this is where all project data will be stored.
+- **PROJECTS_PATH**: Defined in general.json.
+This is the root directory where all project data will be stored.
-- **PROJECT_NAME**: Each project will have its own folder within `PROJECTS_PATH`.
+- **PROJECT_NAME**: Each new project will have its own folder inside `PROJECTS_PATH`.
 - **SAMPLES_PATH**: Each project will have a `samples/` folder where the input FASTQ files should be placed.

-See section input files for more details.
-### Running the Complete Resistome Analysis Pipeline
+### How to run the *Pa*REx Resistome Explorer Pipeline: standard workflow

-The resistome pipeline can be executed from the command line with the following parameters:

-python parex.py PROJECT_NAME "operation1,operation2,..."
+General syntax: python parex.py PROJECT_NAME "operation1,operation2,..."

-where project_name is the name of the project (which will be created in the `PROJECTS_PATH` defined in `general.json`), and operation1, operation2, etc. are the specific operations to be performed.
-You can specify multiple operations separated by commas.
+where project_name is the name of your project (which will be created in the `PROJECTS_PATH` defined in `general.json`), and operation1, operation2, etc. are the list of  operations.

-First command will be to create the project structure:
+First operation: Create the Project Structure

+Before running any analysis, you must create a new project.
+This step creates the complete folder structure required by *Pa*REx inside the directory defined as PROJECTS_PATH in general.json.

 ```bash
 python parex.py PROJECT_NAME create_project
 ```

-Then you add you sample FASTQ files to the `samples/` folder within the created project directory with the PROJECT_NAME as specified above.
+Second operation: Create the Sample List

-Then, you can create the sample list automatically with the following command:
+Once the project structure has been created, place your input FASTQ files inside the corresponding FAST_Q folder and create the sample list automatically with the following command:

 ```bash
 python parex.py PROJECT_NAME create_sample_list
 ```

-Finally, you can run the desired operations, in this case resistome analysis:
+Third operation: Run the Resistome Analysis

 ```bash
 python parex.py PROJECT_NAME resistome
 ```

 ### Optional Arguments
-You can also specify optional arguments:
+You may append optional flags:
 - `--log-level`: Set the logging level (e.g., `DEBUG`, `INFO`, `WARNING`, `ERROR`, `CRITICAL`).
 Default is `INFO`.
 - `--force`: Force the execution of the program even if previous steps have not been completed.
 - `--keep_output`: Keep the output of the program.